lylecantcode/gym/README.md

 ~v3) Types of exercise done, e.g. Bench Press~
 ~v4) Reorganised to use structs~
 ~v5) Predictions based on day of week (for 7 day rotating schedule)~
-~v6) Add enums in for exercise and unit options~
+~v6) Add reps (replace sets with separate values, so can have different weights for each set)~ ~v7) Add enums in for exercise and unit options~
-v7) Personal bests per exercise, as a comparison to new workout
+~v8) Personal bests per exercise, as a comparison to new workout~

 ## Potential extras:

 > Overwrite date option
 > Delete entries
-> Custom commands to display certain values, e.g. certain exercises, date, bests